 In order to ensure the security (confidentiality, integrity, and availability) of controlled information, including not only information handled using information technology, but also information on paper and information about services and personnel, all Group companies in Japan have continuously maintained ISO 27001 certification, which is the international standard for information security management, since fiscal 2009.
 In addition, once a year risk assessments of information security are conducted and a risk response plan is formulated.
 At quarterly meetings of information security promoters, with a representative from each business in attendance, are held every quarter.
 At these meetings, progress on risk response plans and actions taken — particularly incident summaries — are reported to the Information Security Control Officer and instructions for necessary responses are issued.
 In this way, the PDCA cycle is followed.

 Furthermore, measures to prevent unauthorized use and information leakage are implemented through the enactment and operation of rules relating to the management of confidential information and the establishment of systems for restricting and monitoring access to confidential information and its removal off-site.
 Also, education on the protection of personal information and information security is given at least once a year to all employees, including non-regular employees, of Group companies in Japan.

-Outside Japan as well, Group companies have acquired ISO 27001 certification in Europe, North America, China and elsewhere.
-Also, all Group companies outside Japan are required to provide education on information security at least once a year.
+Outside Japan as well, Group companies work to obtain ISO 27001 certification.
+Also, all Group companies outside Japan are required to provide all employees with education on information security at least once a year.

 Finally, Konica Minolta is putting in place IT security controls, which are a part of the IT controls required under the Financial Instruments and Exchange Act (Japanese Sarbanes-Oxley Act) while ensuring compatibility within the Group.